aprajitad/Customer-Analytics-Churn-Prediction-Project/README.md

 **Overall accuracy: 79%**

 **Honest read:** the model is noticeably better at correctly identifying customers who *won't* churn than those who will — it catches under half (48%) of actual churners.
-This is a common pattern with imbalanced churn data and a reasonable baseline, but a production system would benefit from class balancing (e.g. `class_weight="balanced"` or SMOTE) to improve churn-class recall specifically, since missing a churner is more costly to the business than a false alarm.
+Class-balancing (`class_weight="balanced"`) was tested as a potential fix but slightly reduced recall (0.45) rather than improving it, so the original unweighted model was kept.
+This is a common pattern with imbalanced churn data; a production system would likely need additional features or a different resampling technique (e.g. SMOTE) to meaningfully improve churn-class recall.

 ---